advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 Explained in other words, the image on the front of the puzzle game can be swapped, creating a different coherent picture, while the pieces of the puzzle can be put together without knowing the image.

+Now comes a part that is special for mathematics, which has no analogue in puzzle games.
+To learn about the image on the front, the entire puzzle game needs to be simulated inside the puzzle game.
+However, since one can not learn about the image on the front from the pieces being upside down, one has to guess among all possible images that can be on the front!

 Therefore, Outside Theories are the only "true" theory of mathematics.
 An Inside Theory is merely an illusion.